Madhuca longifolia: Uses

-Mahua Flowers
+Mahura flowers

-The mahua flower is edible and is a food item for tribals.
+The mahura flower is edible and is a food item for indigenous peoples.
+Indian tribes have been making mahua-the name of the booze as wll as the tree-for centuries.

 They use it to make syrup for medicinal purposes.

-Mahua flowers are rich in total sugars, out of which reducing sugar are present in high amount.
-The flowers are also fermented to produce the alcoholic drink mahua, a country liquor.
-Tribals of Surguja and Bastar in Chhattisgarh and peoples of Western Orissa, Santhals of Santhal Paraganas (Jharkhand), Koya tribals of North-East Andhra Pradesh, Bhil tribals in western Madhya Pradesh and tribals of North Maharashtra consider the tree and the mahua drink as part of their cultural heritage.
-Mahua is an essential drink for tribal men and women during celebrations.
+Mahura flowers are rich in sugars.
+The flowers are also fermented to produce the alcoholic beverage also known as mahura wine., Indigenous people in the central belt of Indian such as of Dahanu, Maharashtra, Surguja and Bastar in Chhattisgarh and peoples of Western Orissa, Santhals of Santhal Paraganas (Jharkhand), Koya tribals of North-East Andhra Pradesh and Bhil tribals in western Madhya Pradesh consider the tree and the mahura drink as part of their cultural heritage.
+Mahura is an essential drink for tribal men and women during celebrations.

-Mahua fruit are an essential food of Western Odisha people.
+Mahura fruit are an essential food of Maharashtra, Western Odisha and the people of the central belt of India.
 The tree has a great cultural significance.
 There are many varieties of food prepared with its fruits and flowers.
-Also, Western Odisha people used to pray to this tree during festivals.
-The liquor produced from the flowers is largely colourless, opaque and not very strong.
+Also in Maharashtra, Western Odisha people used to pray to this tree during festivals.
+The spirit produced from the flowers is largely colourless, opaque and not very strong.
 It is inexpensive and the production is largely done in home stills.

-Mahua flowers are also used to manufacture jam, which is made by tribal co-operatives in the Gadchiroli district of Maharashtra.
+Mahura flowers are also used to manufacture jam, which is made by tribal co-operatives in the Gadchiroli district of Maharashtra.

-Apart from that there is another company located in Wardha district of Maharashtra," Sevagram Agro Industries" who are dealing in Mahua products at very large scale and exporting innovative products such as seed oil and Mahua Jam to Arab countries.

-In many parts of Bihar, such as villages in the district of Siwan, the flowers of mahua tree are sun-dried; these sun-dried flowers are ground to flour and used to make various kinds of breads.
+In many parts of Bihar, such as villages in the district of Siwan, the flowers of mahura tree are sun-dried; these sun-dried flowers are ground to flour and used to make various kinds of breads.